Alaakhaled1911/Alaakhaled1911/README.md

 ## Additional information
 Also experienced in developing web apps with Node.js.
 Knowledgeable in writing clean code, testing, and debugging processes.
 Team Player with the ability to work under immense pressure.

 I have done a lot of projects for myself and for freelance works with React, Node.js.
 I have a fascination with Next.js and I am re-building my portfolio website with Next.js.
-I am also trying to use Three.js to have some 3D animations in it.

 I also write some tech articles which I find out researching from the internet as well as from my own experience.